shankavi21/week-2/README.md

-# week-2
-create react basic project
 # Explore SriLanka

-A mobile-friendly tourism web app to discover Sri Lankan destinations, manage travel data, and plan trips efficiently.

-## 📖 Description
-**Explore SriLanka** is a React-based web application integrated with **Firebase** for authentication and database management.
+Explore SriLanka is a React-based tourism web application integrated with Firebase.
+It helps travelers discover destinations, manage trips, and register their details.
+The app is fully responsive and mobile-friendly.
-It features a responsive design with **Bootstrap**, offering a registration form for travelers to input their details and preferred destinations across Sri Lanka's districts.

-The app also highlights vibrant cultural elements like traditional masks 🪅 and aims to enhance the tourism experience.

----

-## 🛠 Tech Stack
-- **Frontend**: React (Create React App), Bootstrap
-- **Backend / Database**: Firebase (Firestore, Authentication)
-- **Hosting**: Firebase Hosting (planned)

----

-## ✨ Features
+## Features
-- Registration form for traveler details
-- Destination selection from Sri Lanka's districts
+- Explore popular Sri Lankan destinations
+- User registration with validation
+- Store and manage user data in Firebase Firestore
+- Search, edit, delete, and sort registered users
+- Responsive design using Bootstrap
+- Navigation using React Router

+## Technologies Used
-- Mobile-friendly responsive UI
+- React.js
-- Firebase database integration
+- Firebase (Firestore)
-- Upcoming: Login & authentication system

----
+- Bootstrap
+- React Router DOM